The USITC's May 27 solar decision is easy to misread.

 The affected area is crystalline silicon photovoltaic products from China and Taiwan.
 That does not mean every solar-adjacent product from China is covered.
 It does mean a U.S. buyer cannot treat China/Taiwan CSPV exposure as a historical issue.

-This is why the evergreen guide china-solar-panel-import-duties-2026 is the necessary bridge.
+This is why the evergreen guide US & EU Tariffs on Chinese Solar Panels 2026 is the necessary bridge.
 U.S. solar landed cost is a stack, not a headline rate.

 The Buyer Timeline